bluegreen-labs/junglerhythms/README.md

 library("junglerhythms")
 ```

-For general information we refer to the vignettes on the [documenation site](https://khufkens.github.io/junglerhythms/articles/).
+For general information we refer to the vignettes on the [documentation site](https://khufkens.github.io/junglerhythms/articles/).

 # Licensing